dbzocchi/1F-Discord-Bot/README.md

 # 1F Discord Bot

-A simple script for listing https://1fichier.com files from a shared folder and sending them encoded to a discord bot
+A simple script for listing https://1fichier.com files from a shared folder and sending them encoded with base64 to a discord bot with a self-decoding hyperlink

 How it works
+-

 1> edit script to tell it what shared folder to look at 2> script will list and edit each file by formatting the file name and url correctly